-CC Buddham saranam gacchami Dhammam saranam gacchami Sangham saranam gacchami is more properly known as Buddhism is more properly known as Buddha Dharma, the "Path of Awakening" The historical Buddha, Prince Siddhartha Gautama, is believed to have lived between the 6th and 5th centuries BCE.
+Buddham saranam gacchami Dhammam saranam gacchami Sangham saranam gacchami hat we in the West call Buddhism is more properly known as Buddha Dharma, the "Path of Awakening."
+The historical Buddha, Prince Siddhartha Gautama, is believed to have lived between the 6th and 5th centuries BCE.
 Renouncing all his worldly goods, he is said to have spent six years searching for enlightenment.
 Having achieved this, for the rest of his life he taught a proven way for others to follow.
 The Buddha stressed that each individual was responsible for their own life and should not look to a superior Being to take that responsibility away from them.